dejanbatanjac/programming-review.com/about.md

 permalink: /about/
 ---

 Today &mdash; the programmers are probably what knights were a few centuries ago.
-At least they may be or become, but the road is **hard**.
+At least they may be or may become the modern knights, but the road is **hard**.

-This website will dig into the programming and try to bring the latest news.
+This website will dig into the programming world and try to bring the latest news.
 However, favorited will be the JavaScript and WordPress programming.